AndreVepreve/samples/05_core_model_zoo_handout.md

 ## k‑Nearest Neighbors (kNN)

+**Definition.** A non‑parametric method that predicts using the labels/values of the \(k\) closest training points under a chosen distance metric.

+**Purpose.** Simple baseline when locality captures the concept of similarity; useful on small/medium data after scaling, or as a yardstick for more complex models.

 **When**: local similarity matters; small/medium datasets.
 **Scale**: **must** scale numeric features; consider cosine distance for text embeddings.